RAW MATERIAL/

 Make sure staff is trained to inspect incoming goods for signs of pest activity or spoilage.
 Minimize time with doors open, and regularly inspect the building exterior to secure and fill holes and gaps around doors.
 Keep garbage areas clean, prevent ground litter and keep containers closed, and frequently remove from property.

-Large Flies Birds
+Large Flies

-Production Line PRODUCTION LINE graphic of three flies The Risk: An Ideal
+The Risk: An Ideal

 Breeding Area